joinpursuit/AC_4_Web/units/deepdive/lessons/post_requests/post_requests.md

 The [HTTP protocol](/en-US/docs/HTTP "/en-US/docs/HTTP") provides several ways to perform a request.
 The most common of these are the `GET` method and the `POST` method.

 To understand the difference between those two methods, let's step back and examine how HTTP works.
-Each time you want to reach a resource on the Web, the browser sends a request to some several.
+Each time you want to reach a resource on the Web, the browser sends an HTTP request to some server.
 An HTTP request consists of two parts: a header that contains a the url and information about the browser, and a body that can contain additional information.

 ### The GET method